Universal Design: Helping Older Adults Maintain Their IndependenceEn Español (Spanish Version)

 Assistive devices and home modifications help people to age gracefully and with dignity, because they enable them to do more for themselves.
 By incorporating universal design when planning renovations or building new homes, older adults can enjoy the best of all worlds: convenience, aesthetics, and peace of mind.

 Inexpensive and easily implemented modifications and assistive devices can dramatically improve an older person's well-being even when large-scale renovations are not possible.
-William C. Mann, OTR, PhD, chairman of the University of Florida's Occupational Therapy Department, found in a controlled trial that frail older adults who used assistive devices experienced less functional decline and pain and needed less health care assistance than did similar functioning elders without devices.
+A controlled trial found that frail older adults who used assistive devices experienced less functional decline and pain and needed less health care assistance than did similar functioning elders without devices.

 By "giving people what they needed, they remained more independent," Mann says.
 "The devices were not really expensive high-tech devices.
 They assisted with bathing, grooming, dressing, mobility."